wintertee/speit-moodle-spider/README.md

 ## Notice

-- The current version (V1.x) is **NOT** compatible with any previous version.
-Please delete all the files of the previous version before using it!

 - Do **NOT** modify files downloaded, if you want, copy them to another directory first.

 - Only tested with student account.